05.04.2017

 Why Some Languages Sound Faster Than Others

 It’s a common experience to hear a language you don’t know and think the people speaking it are talking very quickly.
-This is often related to the fact that all those sounds are unfamiliar to you.
+This is often related to the fact that all those sounds are unfamiliar.
 This experience is referenced in an article written by Jeffrey Kluger for TIME magazine, but he also sheds some light on when languages are faster (or slower) than your own.

-Kluger summarizes a study published in the journal Language where researchers had native speakers of 8 languages (English, French, German, Italian, Japanese, Mandarin, Spanish, and Vietnamese) all read over a set of passages in their own languages.
-These were recorded and then analyzed by the research team.
+Kluger summarizes a study published in the journal Language.
+Researchers had native speakers of 8 languages (English, French, German, Italian, Japanese, Mandarin, Spanish, and Vietnamese) read over a set of passages in their own languages.
+The research team recorded and then analyzed the passages.

-They counted all the syllables spoken in these recorded passages and noted how much meaning was carried in each of them.
-Kluger gives the following examples for meaning per syllable:
+They counted all the syllables spoken in these recorded passages and noted how much meaning was carried in each.
+Kluger gives the following examples of meaning per syllable:

 • bliss, a one-syllable word, carries a lot of meaning about a specific kind of happiness